dasjyotishka/Industrializing-an-Employee-Churn-Prediction-model-using-MLOps/README.md

-# Implementing an Employee Churn Prediction Model using open source technologies
+# Industrializing an Employee Churn Prediction Model using MLOps

 This project was the outcome of the Corporate Reseach Project as a part of Masters in Data Sciences and Business Analytics program at ESSEC-CentraleSupelec and monitored by Deloitte.